kartik-v/yii2-app-practical/README.md

 REQUIREMENTS
 ------------

-The minimum requirement by this application template that your Web server supports PHP 5.4.0.
+The minimum requirement by this application template is that your Web server supports PHP 5.4.0.

 INSTALLATION